Famous Logos With Hidden Meanings

 13. Le Tour De France

-There are two hidden messages within the logo of the Le Tour De France.
+There are two hidden messages within the popular and famous logo of the Le Tour De France.
 The first one is slightly simpler, the letter ‘r’ is a cyclist, but the second one is more muted.
 The yellow circle functioning as the wheel of the bike is also a sun that indicates that the activities of the events take place only during the day.

 14. AG Low